 Prior to Trucks, Reilly was Executive Director for Stanford's automotive research program, Revs.
 Prior to Stanford he developed his love for transportation in media and technology at editorial publications ranging from Automobile to AOL to Monocle and seat time in over 1000 test cars.
 He was a member of the Le Mans-winning factory Corvette C5-R program.
 His personal land speed record is 168 mph, behind the wheel of a Chaparral 2E.

-J. Christian Gerdes, Director Center for Automotive Research at Stanford (CARS), Director Dynamic Design Lab, and Co-Director Revs Program
+J. Christian Gerdes, Director Revs Program at Stanford, Center for Automotive Research at Stanford (CARS), Director Dynamic Design Lab